The Bankrate promise

 Capital One Spark Miles for Business: Best for travel

 Rewards can be redeemed to cover any travel purchase charged to the card, or they can be transferred to Capital One airline and hotel partners.
-Cardholders also receive up to a $100 credit toward the Global Entry or TSA Precheck application fee.
-A $95 annual fee applies, but it is waived the first year.
+Cardholders also receive up to a $100 credit toward Global Entry or TSA PreCheck.
+A $95 annual fee applies, but it’s waived the first year.

-The Capital One Spark Cash Select – $500 Cash Bonus starts new cardholders out with a $500 bonus when they spend $4,500 within three months of account opening.
-Purchases charged to the card also earn a flat 1.5 percent back in rewards, which can be redeemed for cash back in any amount, as well as an unlimited 5 percent cash back on hotels and rental cars booked through Capital One Travel.
+The Capital One Spark Cash Select for Excellent Credit starts new cardholders out with a $750 bonus when they spend $6,000 within three months of account opening.
+Purchases charged to the card also earn a flat 1.5 percent cash back, which can be redeemed for cash back in any amount, as well as an unlimited 5 percent cash back on hotels and rental cars booked through Capital One Travel.
 This card doesn’t charge an annual fee, but it does require an excellent credit score.

 How to choose the right Capital One business card for you

 What is the best Capital One Business credit card for you?
 It may depend on your credit score, as well as the types of rewards you hope to earn.
 If you’re considering a Capital One business credit card, here’s what you should keep in mind:

 - Decide if you’re willing to pay an annual fee: A card with an annual fee can be well worth it as long as your rewards and perks offset the cost.
 Keep in mind that you can avoid paying an annual fee if you’re willing to accept a lower rewards rate.

-Capital One business cards
+Frequently asked questions about Capital One business cards

 The following questions and answers provide even more details on Capital One business credit cards and how they work.